-Though Amsterdam is the most well-known city in the Netherlands, there are plenty of other cities in the Netherlands that have just as much an international vibe and just as many jobs.
+Though Amsterdam is the most well-known city in the Netherlands, there are plenty of others with an international vibe.
 International recruitment agency Undutchables lists some of the best places in the Netherlands to find work besides Amsterdam.

 Undutchables is a recruitment agency for expats.
 Operating across the Netherlands (with branches in Amsterdam, Rotterdam, Utrecht, The Hague and Eindhoven), Undutchables helps everyone from first-jobbers to experienced executives progress their careers when moving to the Netherlands.

 Amsterdam is getting a little crowded; there is currently a dire housing shortage, and the government has urged people to look outside the city for homes.
 Jobs may be hard to come by thanks to the stiff competition.

 The current unemployment rate in Amsterdam is at 6.7%.
 Its biggest industries include IT, creative fields such as media and marketing, financial services, and health sciences.

 Rotterdam is an old city that looks brand new.
 The city’s medieval center and cobblestone streets were destroyed during World War II.
 It has since transformed into a glittering metropolis of metallic skyscrapers and unique architecture.
 Rotterdam has a population of about 625,000 (compared to Amsterdam’s 820,000); it’s still a bustling city for those who love to be in the thick of things.
 One of the main features of the city is the Port of Rotterdam, which is also one of its biggest employers.